History of the Chamber

 - 1957: Renamed The Greater Meriden Chamber of Commerce

 - 1996: Celebrated its 100th anniversary with its many centennial members

 - 2014: Became known as the Midstate Chamber of Commerce, Inc.

-- 2016: Celebrated its 121st year serving businesses, organizations and communities in central Connecticut as Midstate Chamber of Commerce
+- 2021: Celebrates its 125th year serving businesses, organizations, and communities in central Connecticut as Midstate Chamber of Commerce

-Today we are actively involved with economic development and workforce development as well as business attraction, business growth and business retention.
-We have expanded with more than 35% of our 585 members from the communities neighboring Meriden.
-That's why we are called the Midstate Chamber of Commerce.
-We believe that there is an economy in central Connecticut that is not New Haven OR Hartford...it is BOTH New Haven and Hartford...and beyond!
+Today we are actively involved with economic development and workforce development as well as business attraction, business growth, and business retention.
+We believe that there is an economy in central Connecticut that is not New Haven OR Hartford...it is both New Haven and Hartford...and beyond!
 We serve and promote all of our member businesses and their communities.